40 Things You Shouldn't Do When You're Broke

 36. Pay Your Adult Child’s Bills

 Giving money to your children is putting your own financial security at risk, especially if you’re delaying your own bills and savings, or withdrawing from your savings or retirement stash.
 If they’re adults and capable of working, they should support themselves.
-There may be the rare exceptions, but supporting adult children should never be the rule.
+There may be rare exceptions, but supporting adult children should never be the rule.

 37. Spend Money on Clothes or Accessories That You Don’t Need